-The 39 year-old, who was arrested in 2017 on the eve of a title challenge at middleweight against Billy Joe Saunders, was targeted after a reported row with a Latin American gang.
+The 39-year-old, arrested in 2017 on the eve of a title challenge at middleweight against Billy Joe Saunders, was targeted after a reported row with a Latin American gang.

 Khurtsidze has been linked to being involved with an organized crime group in New York City and is currently on remand after pleading not guilty.

-A second victim, reported earlier this week, has now been named as alleged kingpin of Khurtsidze’s crime syndicate Razhden Shulaya.
+A second victim, reported earlier this week, has now been named an alleged kingpin of Khurtsidze’s crime syndicate Razhden Shulaya.

 Escalating tensions between Shulaya and Latin rivals in the prison eventually saw him land in hospital alongside Khurtsidze some three weeks ago.

-In a Manhattan federal court this week, details began to emerge of the incident as both men hear charges against them.
+This week, in a Manhattan federal court, details began to emerge of the incident as both men hear charges against them.

 No reason was given for the attack, although Khurtsidze and Shulaya were described as ‘having multiple hematomas and stab wounds’ during the proceedings.

-Khurtsidze was stabbed in face and is said to have ‘suffered the most’ – in a report seen by Crime Russia.
+Khurtsidze was stabbed in the face and is said to have ‘suffered the most – in a report seen by Crime Russia.
 Information regarding punishments for the attackers have not been released by the Governor – as of this week.

-The trial will ultimately determine what happens to Khurtsidze and the rest of the syndicate, who were arrested as part of a huge crackdown on organized crime by the FBI and Customs in 2017.
+The trial will ultimately determine what happens to Khurtsidze and the rest of the syndicate, arrested as part of a huge crackdown on organized crime by the FBI and Customs in 2017.

 As well as Khurtsidze, 26 other men were arrested, including MMA fighter and former UFC star Levan Makashvili.